No One (album)

 No One is the only studio album by Chicago nu metal band of the same name.
 It was released on August 14, 2001 via Immortal Records and produced by Johnny K who also worked with Chicago natives Disturbed and SOiL.
 Neither the band nor their debut release gained any widespread commercial attention, despite the album being classified under the once-popular nu and alternative metal genre.
 Two singles from No One were released in "Chemical" and "Down on Me" and received moderate radio play for a short time.
+The album was re-released by the band February 6, 2024 but the track listing appeared in a different order and alternate cover art.